How to reduce Kubernetes costs

-Used efficiently, Kubernetes offers a range of benefits for enterprises; from enhancing business productivity to streamlining application development and reducing friction for developers.
-Recent pricing surges, however, mean Kubernetes could end up costing some businesses more than they bargained for.
+Used efficiently, Kubernetes offers a range of benefits for enterprises: enhancing business productivity, streamlining application development, and reducing friction for developers to name a few.
+Price surges, however, mean Kubernetes could end up costing some businesses more than they bargained for.

-Research from Civo shows almost half of all developers have witnessed a year-on-year increase in spending on Kubernetes clusters, with some contending with a spending surge of up to 25%.
+Research from Civo in early 2023 showed almost half of all developers have witnessed a year-on-year increase in spending on Kubernetes clusters, with some contending with a spending surge of up to 25%.

-Amid challenging economic times fraught with tightening budgets, this growing financial burden means some organisations are scrambling to reduce Kubernetes costs and optimise how they function.
+Amid challenging economic times fraught with tightening budgets, this growing financial burden means some organizations are scrambling to reduce Kubernetes costs and optimize how they function.

 A commonly-used tool among many enterprises is Kubecost.
 This particular tool analyses an organisation’s IT infrastructure environment to pinpoint areas of friction and poor performance, enabling you to target specific points within your environment to implement changes and cut costs.